Sørbøvågen

 Sørbøvågen is a village in Hyllestad Municipality in Vestland county, Norway.
-The village is located along the northern shore of the Hyllestadfjorden.
+The village is located along the northern shore of Åfjorden.
 It is located about 10 km northwest of the village of Hyllestad, the administrative centre of the municipality.
-The village of Hellevika (in the Fjaler municipality) lies about 10 km to the north.
-Sørbøvågen is a small village, but it has a retirement/nursing home, a community hall, a billiards club, and it is the site of Øn Church which serves the northwestern third of the municipality.
+The village of Hellevika (in the Fjaler Municipality) lies about 10 km to the north.
+Sørbøvågen is a small village, but it has a retirement/nursing home, a community hall, a billiards club, and it is the site of Øn Church which serves the northwestern part of the municipality.